 Shoulders represent burdens and responsibilities.
 Frozen shoulder for example represents a complete unwillingness to shoulder your responsibilities in life, especially your own Life.
-Pain and dysfunction to varying degrees represents varying degrees of unwillingness to be responsible.
+Pain and dysfunction to varying degrees represent varying degrees of unwillingness to be responsible.
 Moving forward in life sometimes requires that you ‘put your shoulder to the wheel,’ to overcome inertia.

 The back represents that which is behind you.
 Very often we do not see clearly that which is behind us.
-Our back problems generally represent conflict between the urge to move forward and the inertia of an unforgiven past that holds us back.
+Our back problems generally represent the conflict between the urge to move forward and the inertia of an unforgiven past that holds us back.
 This tension very often separates us from both and pain is the result.

 The Lower Back represents support: financial support, emotional support of family and friends, and support of God or the Universe.
 The Kidneys are located in this area and Kidney dysfunction results in fear/fright/phobias.
 A sore lower back may indicate that we have taken on more than we think we can handle.
 This is a dysfunction, only if it is not the truth.
 If we have indeed taken on too much, that would be indicated by a physical trauma to the back and all we need to do is lighten the load.
-Chronic low back ache, though, not associated with any trauma is the one with the metaphysical application, and the one related to kidney depletion.
+Chronic low backache, though, not associated with any trauma is the one with the metaphysical application, and the one related to kidney depletion.
 Low back pain is often diminished by strengthening the kidneys.
-In short, low back pain, generally refers to a lack of trust in the Universe to protect, support and receive financial abundance.
+In short, low back pain generally refers to a lack of trust in the Universe to protect, support, and receive financial abundance.

 The Coccyx/Sacrum is the seat of Self-pity.
 There is a fear of asking for help.
 One would rather sit and feel sorry for one’s self than get of one’s behind and do something about it.
 To rid yourself of this pain, ask for help and allow your vulnerability to show, even if you have to let all your guard down.